AI2Hub/BlizzardBoard/README.md

 Only get BlizzBoard ipa from here

-Source code will be added to this repo eventually

 # Before proceeding read this

 ⚠️ Choosing the unstable version may cause a bootloop